unum-apps/ledger/README.md

 - `Makefile` - File that provides all the `make` commands
 - `Tiltfile` - Deploys to the locally Kubernetes environment
 - `kubernetes/` - Service Kubernetes files
-  - `base/` - Base kustomization for the service to deploy to production
+  - `tilt/` - Tilt kustomization for the service to deploy locally
     - `namespace.yaml` - Namespace file
-    - `kustomization.yaml` - Collates the above
-  - `tilt/` - Tilt kustomization for the service to deploy locally
     - `kustomization.yaml` - Collates the base and microservice tilt kustomizations
 - `.vscode/` - Settings for vscode local development and debugging
   - `lauch.json` - Debugger information for each microservice
 - `secret/` - Directory used to create local secrets (.gitignore'd)
   - `mysql.json` - Connection informatioin for tilt-mysql
 - `config/` - Directory used to create local config (.gitignore'd)
-- `setup.py` - Makes this repo installable as `pip install git@github.com.com:get-better-io/ledger.git` to access these Models via this API
+- `setup.py` - Makes this repo installable as `pip install git@github.com.com:unum-apps/ledger.git` to access these Models via this API

 # ledger-api